 (d) the exemption of persons from the requirement to have an emergency plan if the person has an emergency plan under another written law specified in the regulations.

-[Section 24C inserted by No. 5 of 2007 s.
+[Section 24C inserted: No. 5 of 2007 s.
 19.]

 25. Establishment of committees